quicwg/base-drafts/draft-ietf-quic-transport.md

 PATH_CHALLENGE.
 This PATH_RESPONSE MUST be sent to the address from which the PATH_CHALLENGE was received.

-The server need not retransmit its PATH_RESPONSE, since an interested client is expected to send more PATH_CHALLENGE frames when a response is not received for a prior one.
+The server need not retransmit its PATH_RESPONSE, since it is the client's responsibility to send more PATH_CHALLENGE frames when a response is not received for a prior one.

 #### Validating an Unvalidated Client Address

-Before sending any other packets to a client address that is not yet considered valid, the server MUST send a PATH_CHALLENGE frame with its own validation data to verify the client's ownership of this address.
+Before sending any other packets to a client address that is not yet considered valid, the server MUST send a PATH_CHALLENGE frame with its own validation data to this address to verify the client's ownership of it.
 The server's PATH_CHALLENGE MAY be bundled with other frames in a packet that does not need to be padded.

-When the server receives a PATH_RESPONSE from the client and verifies that the included data matches that sent by the server in a previous PATH_CHALLENGE, the server considers the client's address to which the corresponding PATH_CHALLENGE was sent as valid.
+When the server receives a PATH_RESPONSE from a client and verifies that the included data matches that sent by the server in a previous PATH_CHALLENGE to the client, the server considers the client address to which the corresponding PATH_CHALLENGE was sent as valid.

 A server MAY send additional PATH_CHALLENGE frames to handle packet loss, subject to the congestion controller's limits.

+A PATH_CHALLENGE frame used for validation MUST contain at least 12 randomly generated octets {{?RFC4086}}, making the payload sufficiently hard to guess.

 The server MUST use fresh random data in every PATH_CHALLENGE frame so that it can associate the client's response with the causative PATH_CHALLENGE.
-Not using fresh random data risks exposing the server to an attacker defeating validation by sending a spoofed PATH_RESPONSE from the victim's address.
+Not using fresh random data risks exposing the server to an attacker defeating validation by sending a spoofed PATH_RESPONSE from a victim's address.

-Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to the address.
-The server SHOULD NOT send more than an initial window's worth of bytes (as defined in {{QUIC-RECOVERY}}}) per roundtrip time.
-In the absence of this limit, the server risks being used for launching a denial of service attack against an unsuspecting victim.
+Until a client address is deemed valid, the server MUST limit the rate at which it sends data to this address.
+The server SHOULD NOT send more than an initial window's worth of bytes (as defined in {{QUIC-RECOVERY}}}) per estimated roundtrip period.
+In the absence of this limit, the server risks being used for a denial of service attack against an unsuspecting victim.

+When validation of an address fails, the server SHOULD revert back to using the last validated client address, absent which the server MUST close the connection silently, and discard any further packets received from the client for this connection.

 A server MAY skip address validation for a client address that it considers to be already valid.